dgroomes/my-software/mac-os/README.md

     * Restart iTerm
 6. Install Homebrew <https://brew.sh/>
     * Download and install it using the `.pkg` installer.
+    * Install the shell completion into the right place. `bash-completion` has so much auto-discovery, and Homebrew is so all-in on Bash that you think you wouldn't need to do this, but you do.
+Use the following command.
+    * ```shell
+      mkdir -p ~/.local/share/bash-completion/completions && ln -s /opt/homebrew/completions/bash/brew ~/.local/share/bash-completion/completions/brew
+      ```
 7. Install my own formulas
     * This is an experiment.
 I'm trying out maintaining my own Homebrew formulas.
     * ```shell